Laura Wilkinson

-Laura Ann Wilkinson (born November 17, 1977, in Houston, Texas) is an American diver, three-time Olympian, and Olympic gold medalist.
+Laura Ann Wilkinson (born November 17, 1977) is an American diver, three-time Olympian, and Olympic gold medalist.
 She is the first woman to win the three major diving world titles.
-Wilkinson retired in 2008.
+She retired in 2008.
 After nine years of retirement, she returned to competition in 2017 and placed second at Nationals.
 She trained for her fourth Olympic Games (2021) at Texas A&M University's swimming and diving facilities but did not qualify.

 Background

-Wilkinson was born and raised in Houston, Texas and lived with her parents, Ed and Linda Wilkinson.
-She attended Klein High School in Houston before going to University of Texas.
-As a child, Wilkinson was a gymnast, but had to give up on the sport after a growth spurt during puberty made her too tall to continue.
+Wilkinson was born and raised in Houston, Texas and lived with her parents, Ed and Linda.
+She attended Klein High School before going to University of Texas.
+As a child, she was a gymnast, but had to give up on the sport after a growth spurt during puberty made her too tall to continue.
 It was then that she turned to diving.
 When she first started diving, a teacher told her she was too old to start a new sport and was later kicked off her high school team because they thought she was a "waste of space".
-Wilkinson is a 2001 graduate of the University of Texas, where she majored in public relations.
+She is a 2001 graduate of University of Texas, where she majored in public relations.
 While attending school on a scholarship, she decided that she would rather put school on hold and go after her dream to become an Olympian.
-She trained in The Woodlands, Texas.
+She trained in The Woodlands.